-- 1) Claim is filed by the plan participant or his/her authorized representative. - 2) Claim is either paid in full or denied in whole or in part by the Claims Administrator.
-If the claim is denied in whole or in part, this is called an "Adverse Benefit Determination." - 3) Appeal of Adverse Benefit Determination by the plan participant or his/her authorized representative. - 4) Final decision on the appeal by the Claims Fiduciary (not the same individual who made the initial claims denial, nor a subordinate of that person).
+- 1) Claim is filed by the plan participant or his/her authorized representative. - 2) Claim is either paid in full or denied in whole or in part by the Insurer or Third-Party Administrator (TPA).
+If the claim is denied in whole or in part, this is called an "Adverse Benefit Determination." - 3) Appeal of Adverse Benefit Determination by the plan participant or his/her authorized representative. - 4) Final decision on the appeal by the Insurer or Third-Party Administrator (TPA).